harrim91/harrim91.github.io/_posts/2016-07-03-makers-academy-review.md

 It's been a really positive feeling to see myself progressing personally on so many levels (particularly physically with the yoga, I have to admit).
 I'm a better, more open person, and more receptive to criticism.
 I've made incredible friends, people who I'm possibly going to know for the rest of my life/career.
 I feel my mind and body are both stronger and more balanced, and I generally just feel happy and confident, and excited to move forward with my life.

 ## TL;DR
-I would recommend the course to anybody. :100:
+I would recommend the course to anybody. :ok_hand: :100: